 Symptoms of Creutzfeldt-Jakob disease

-CJD takes years to show up, and the first symptoms are vague.
+CJD takes years to show up, and the first symptoms are vague, often not appearing till the age of 60.
 Early signs and symptoms of CJD include:

 - changes in personality and behaviour